fulleron/buckyball/README.md

 For demo please see /blog

-Make sure to edit protected/config.json to set your own environment details.
+Make sure to edit protected/config.json to set your own environment details, and run protected/blog.sql on your DB to create tables.